Deep Learning for Inertial Sensor Alignment: Introduction

-Estimating and compensating for the yaw mounting angle of a devices with a built-in IMU sensor is crucial.
+Estimating and compensating for the yaw mounting (or alignment) angle of devices with a built-in IMU sensor is crucial {as it can drastically improve the performance of a wide range of tasks}.
 Indeed, the importance of detecting the IMU mounting angle was noted by several works \cite{hong2006experimental,niu2008improving,syed2008civilian}.
 In particular, \cite{syed2008civilian} conducted an experimental study on the effect of a misaligned sensor on the performance of INS/GNSS.
 Previous attempts to solve the mounting angle detection problem suffer from various ailments.
-Some methods use only acceleration data, but require a calibration phase where the vehicle is horizontal \cite{mckown2017mounting,vinande2009mounting}.
+Some methods use only acceleration data but require a calibration phase where the vehicle is horizontal \cite{mckown2017mounting,vinande2009mounting}.
 In \cite{pham2016detecting} data from motion sensors obtained while the vehicle is turning could not be used.
-Other approaches do not rely solely on IMU and require additional sensor inputs such as GNSS \cite{cheng2020accessibility,wu2010self}.
-In \cite{chen2020estimate} the authors suggest a Kalman filter to estimate the mounting angle using measurements from IMU, GNSS and odometer.
+Other approaches do not rely solely on IMU and require additional sensor inputs such as GNSS \cite{cheng2020accessibility,wu2010self, lu2022vehicle}.
+In \cite{chen2020estimate} the authors suggest a Kalman filter to estimate the mounting angle using IMU, GNSS, and odometer measurements. \cite{zhang2021mounting} presented a method using IMU and odometer to estimate the mounting angles.
 Recently, \cite{bassetti2022ml} attempted to learn the yaw angle using a synthetic data set generated similarly to this work.
 However, they used distinctly different machine learning algorithms (an ensemble of regressors) and obtained sub-par results compared to this work.
+In addition, their approach was not deployed or tested in real-time, which is a key goal of this work.
+Finding an IMUs mounting angle has also been studied outside the realm of position and navigation.
+The authors of \cite{chen2019imu} present an approach to estimate the mounting of pipeline inspection gauges.
+Their approach requires a calibration phase and utilizes accelerometer and gyroscope readings.